Pravash2/Mproject/README.md

 # Mproject
-To download this see the left corner
+To download this see the left corner (clone or download) then click Download